philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 ```

 One possibility to sanity check the totality of your cases is to put a fresh variable in the otherwise and then do a relational check `prove(e1 == e2)` where `e1` and `e2` only differ by the fresh constant in the otherwise default case.
 If this check does not pass, your cases are not total.
 And you can achieve this without going to a Maybe or keeping aside some other special error value.
 Kind of cute.

+## Speed

+Am I hanging myself by being in python?
+I find myself worrying about eventually needing everything cached and how complicated that will be.
+So far, everything runs fast.

+It would be good to line profile

+## Machine Learning

+I haven't done much of anything yet.
+Lemma databases might be helpful for this.

+Copilot rules though.
+It does a decent job of filling in both my theorem statements and proofs.

 # Bits and Bobbles